 Further, the UAE ranks seventh in the 2024 World Competitiveness Ranking by the International Institute for Management Development (IMD).
 It has maintained its leading position in the Middle East and North Africa for the eighth consecutive year.

 Among the Gulf Cooperation Council (GCC) countries, the UAE is also a leading economic partner to the African continent.
-This strong performance can give businesses confidence in the region's long-term prospects.
+This strong performance can give you confidence in the region's long-term prospects.

-For UK companies considering expansion, Dubai can be a suitable starting point for managing and scaling regional operations.
-From well-developed infrastructure to extensive free zone support, here are four key reasons why businesses may choose Dubai for regional HQ operations:
+Dubai can thus be a suitable starting point for managing and expanding your business to the wider UAE.
+From tax benefits to extensive free zone support, here are four key reasons why you may choose Dubai for regional HQ operations:

 1. Strategic location and global connectivity

-The city has a well-developed infrastructure that supports its global business and travel operations.
+Dubai has a well-developed infrastructure that supports its global business and travel operations.
 World-class ports play a key role in cementing the city's position as a global trade and logistics hub.
-The Jebel Ali Port, for example, remains one of the most advanced and well-connected ports in the world, linking the Middle East with Europe, Asia, and Africa.
+The Jebel Ali Port, for example, remains one of the most advanced and well-connected ports in the world, linking the Middle East with Europe, Asia and Africa.

-In 2024, the port handled 15.5 million TEUs (Twenty-foot Equivalent Units) of cargo, marking an increase of one million TEUs compared to 2023.
-Its highest throughput since 2015, this level of operational efficiency may not only lower shipping costs but also enhance the overall competitiveness of businesses operating out of Dubai.
+In 2024, the port handled 15.5 million Twenty-foot Equivalent Units (TEUs) of cargo, marking an increase of one million TEUs compared to 2023.
+Its highest throughput since 2015, this level of operational efficiency may not only lower shipping costs but also enhance your overall competitiveness when operating out of Dubai.

-As Dubai continues to invest in and expand its logistical capabilities, it delivers increasing global connectivity and a stable, future-ready environment which companies can tap into.
+As Dubai continues to invest in and expand its logistical capabilities, it delivers increasing global connectivity and a stable, future-ready environment which you can tap into.

 2. Tax benefits and incentives